 Fortunately, we’re about to look at a solution that cuts down this process — from hours to minutes.

-Maintenance is easier with Bulk Safe Updates from GoDaddy Pro Sites
+Maintenance is easier with Bulk Safe Updates

 If you’ve started using GoDaddy Pro Sites, you’re already familiar with adding websites to your dashboard.
 (It’s easy for both WordPress and other platforms.)
 Once they’re all added, you can use the Bulk Safe Updates feature to address any outdated sites you’re managing, all at once.

 If you’re just now hearing about Bulk Safe Updates, here’s what it does:

 - Creates a restore point for rollbacks, if necessary

 - Sends HTTP requests to all sites before updates

 - Updates WordPress cores, plugins, and theme files

 - Sends HTTP requests to check on sites post update

 Bulk Safe Updates are included with Premium Backups, as it’s necessary for backup points.
 With those features added to GoDaddy Pro Sites, you’re ready to get started.